JasonReeves702/TOFFEE/README.md

 </p>

 # TOFFEE
-Software to de-trend and find flares in TESS data.
+Astrophysical software to de-trend and find flares in TESS data.
 Build to find epochs of increased emission and distinguish overlapping flare events to be complete down to short wait times.

 ## Installation